datacarpentry/shell-genomics/slides.md

     cd e<tab>

-The shell will fill in the rest of the directory name for `edamame-data`.
-Now go to edamame-data/shell/MiSeq
+The shell will fill in the rest of the directory name for `shell-genomics`.
+Now go to shell-genomics/data/MiSeq

     ls F3D<tab><tab>